Ishaan282/CulinaryCrafts-food-app/readme.md

 **Generating Recipes with AI:** Go to the 'Generate Recipe' section and type in what you want to cook.
 The AI (powered by Gemini) will instantly generate a complete recipe with step-by-step instructions tailored to your input.

 **Interacting with Others:** Visit the 'Socials' section to connect with other food enthusiasts.
-Use the chat feature to share your thoughts, experiences, or even upload pictures of your culinary creations.
+Use the real-time chat feature (powered by Socket.IO) to share your thoughts, experiences, or even upload pictures of your culinary creations.

 **Shopping for Ingredients:** Go to the 'Ingredients' section to view a list of available ingredients.
 Simply click 'Add to Cart' to include any ingredient in your shopping list.